Hardware-Accelerated Ray Tracing for Discrete and Continuous Collision Detection on GPUs: Discussion

 \subsubsection{RT-DCD Accuracy}

 As mentioned, our two-way volume mesh-to-mesh RT-DCD catches all penetrating collisions.
 However, it cannot detect mere surface contact between meshes as NVIDIA's RT cores do not guarantee catching ray-triangle intersections where the ray is coplanar with the triangle or starts/ends at the triangle surface (such intersections have little use in graphics rendering).
 Mochi \cite{mandarapu2024mochi} quadruples the number of triangles to catch more of such collisions, but it still cannot catch all of them (such as triangles or edges fully contained in a coplanar triangle) without tracing longer rays with more complex post-processing logic.
-Since exact contact detection is often not important in collision-avoidance, we are content instead to detect only penetrating collisions with a much simpler approach.
+Since surface contact with zero penetration can often be omitted in collision-avoidance (often subject in any case to numerical precision issues that one can avoid with slight robot or obstacle inflation), we are content instead to detect only penetrating collisions with a much simpler approach.